TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 i.
 In general, the course website gives advice on the entry level for the course(s).
 These are based on suggested prior knowledge, (professional) skills, and insights that are suited to meeting the learning objectives.
 It is the responsibility of the learner to ensure they meet the entry level to successfully complete the course.

 ii.
-In the case of some short learning programmes, there may be a requirement to complete a course or set of prior courses before enrollment.
+In the case of some short learning programs, there may be additional requirements such as completing a course or set of prior courses before enrollment, or providing documents to demonstrate the entry requirements are met.
 If so, this will be stipulated on the course website and checked as part of the enrollment process.

 D. Learning objectives and course structure